HBhakunamatata/HBhakunamatata.github.io/_posts/2020-07-26-MyBatis-09-Cache.md

 ---
 Use cache mechanism in MyBatis

-# Cache

 ### 1. Why use cache?

 - Because the connection towards MySQL costs a lot of resources.
-- Saving the data in the SRAM can reduce the quantity of connection
-and improve the behavior.
+- Saving the data in the SRAM can reduce the quantity of connection and improve the behavior.

 ### 2. What kind of data need storing in cache?